-Section 9.
+Section 8.
+Costs and Funding

 Additional costs to users or general business of the HR & Payroll User Group may be acted upon by a simple majority of Member Agencies, as appropriate, who are present at a duly called meeting or ballot.
 Approval of such costs or changes shall also be allowed by email, mail, or telephone ballot to the HR & Payroll User Group Member.
 Such email, mail, or telephone approval may take place only upon authorization of the HR & Payroll User Group.
 Any business involving monetary commitment or contractual matters (e.g., RFP approval, vendor selection, contract approval, etc.) requires a quorum of the HR & Payroll User Group.

+Section 9.
+MnCCC Board

+The MnCCC Board, elected by and acting on behalf of the MnCCC Membership, approves all expenses and monetary commitments.

 Section 10.
-The MnCCC Board, elected by and acting on behalf of the MnCCC Membership, approves all expenses and monetary commitments.
+MnCCC Staff

+Support for meetings, mailings, research, contracting, billing, vendor monitoring, and other similar services will be provided by MnCCC staff.

 Section 11.
-Support for meetings, mailings, research, contracting, billing, vendor monitoring, and other similar services will be provided by MnCCC staff.
+Meeting Notices

-Section 12.
-Notice of HR & Payroll User Group, Work Groups/Standing Committees must be provided ten (10) days before the meeting.
+Notice of HR & Payroll User Group, committees/workgroups must be provided no less than ten (10) days before the meeting.
 Notice of a meeting may be waived before, at, or after said meeting.
 All HR & Payroll User Group correspondence shall be via MnCCC’s RSVP system.
 Counties/Agencies are responsible for signing up with RSVP to receive announcements and notices of meetings and training.
-Meeting minutes shall be generated for all HR & Payroll User Group, Standing Committee, and Work Group meetings by the designated recorder and distributed to all HR & Payroll User Group agencies.
+Meeting minutes shall be generated for all HR & Payroll User Group, ommittee, and workgroup meetings by the designated recorder and distributed to all HR & Payroll User Group agencies.

-Section 13.
+Section 12.Meeting Frequency

 The HR & Payroll User Group may meet more often as needed to address business issues and to ensure the proper functioning of the HR & Payroll User Group.
-Work Group and Standing Committees shall meet as frequently as is reasonable and as needed to perform the functions assigned to them.
+Committees and workgroups shall meet as frequently as is reasonable and necessary to perform the functions assigned to them.

-Section 14.
-Annual HR & Payroll User Group Meeting.
+Section 13.Annual Meeting

 The HR & Payroll User Group’s

-Annual Meeting will be held in or about June of each year.
-The Annual HR & Payroll User Group Meeting will include the annual election of Officers, approval of the Standing Committee and Work Group Chairs, and any other necessary appointments.
+shall have an annual business meeting, typically at the MnCCC Annual Conference.
+The Annual HR & Payroll User Group Meeting will include the annual election of Officers, approval of the committee and workgroup Chairs, and any other necessary appointments, along with approving the proposed fees for the next fiscal year, and any other User Group business.

 Article III: HR & Payroll User Group Fees and Costs

 Section 1.
+Dues

-Members of the HR & Payroll User Group agree to pay the dues established by the MnCCC Board of Directors as provided for in Article X., Sections 2 and 4 of the MnCCC Bylaws.
-Member Agencies must promptly pay their assigned rates for Maintenance and Support when billed by MnCCC.
+Members of the HR & Payroll User Group agree to pay the dues established by the MnCCC Board of Directors as provided for in the MnCCC Bylaws.
+Members must promptly pay their assigned rates for Maintenance and Support when billed by MnCCC.
 Maintenance and Support Fees are established with each contract renewal period.

 Section 2.
+Financial Obligations to the User Group

 In the event the HR & Payroll User Group approves either global or participatory enhancements, Member Agencies are required to meet the financial obligations as approved by the HR & Payroll User Group.
 Payment for enhancements may be split in a variety of methods, including, but not limited to payment from the enhancement fund; payment by participating agencies only; the equal split of the total cost; an amount agreed upon by each member, which may not be equal; split of cost based on member size or need for the enhancement.